SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 **Which card networks methods do Swedbank Pay accept?**

-We support Visa, Mastercard and Amex in all countries where Google Pay is supported.
+We support Visa, Mastercard and Amex in all countries where Google Pay&trade; is supported.

 **Are there any requirements regarding the billing address to be submitted by** **the developer for address verification?**

-Any merchant onboarded with Swedbank Pay who's been given access to Google Pay, can [request the payer to provide billing address][req-con-address] in relation to shipping them physical goods.
+Any merchant onboarded with Swedbank Pay who's been given access to Google Pay&trade;, can
+[request the payer to provide billing address][req-con-address] in relation to shipping them physical goods.
 These are encrypted and can only be accessed by the merchant that requested the billing details and is deleted after 30 days.